-To manage the exposure to credit risk arising from the loan portfolio and mortgage insurance business, a four-pronged approach is established for (i) selecting Approved Sellers carefully, (ii) adopting prudent mortgage purchasing criteria and insurance eligibility criteria, (iii) conducting effective due diligence reviews and (iv) ensuring adequate protection for higher-risk mortgages.
+To manage the exposure to credit risk arising from the loan portfolio and mortgage insurance business, a prudent risk management framework is established to (i) select Approved Sellers carefully, (ii) adopt prudent mortgage purchasing criteria and insurance eligibility criteria, (iii) conduct effective and in-depth due diligence reviews, (iv) implement robust project structures and financing documentation, (v) perform an ongoing monitoring and reviewing mechanism, and (vi) ensure adequate protection for higher-risk mortgages.

-39.3.2 Exposure to credit risk
+37.3.2 Exposure to credit risk

-The maximum exposure to credit risk of the financial assets of the Group and the Fund are equal to their carrying amounts.
+The maximum exposure to credit risk of the financial assets of the Group and the Fund at the reporting date is equal to their carrying amounts.
 The maximum exposures to credit risk of off-balance sheet exposures are as follows:

 Group Fund

-Note 2018 2017 2018 2017
+Note 2019 2018 2019 2018

-Risk in force - mortgage insurance Risk in force - other guarantees and insurance 39.6 39.6 23,737 9,645 21,101 6,877 - -
+Risk in force - mortgage insurance 37.6 27,885 23,737 -

+Risk in force - other guarantees and insurance 37.6 12,510 9,645 - -

-Loan commitments, guarantees and other credit related commitments 237,151 235,227 264,173 263,940
+Loan commitments, guarantees and

+other credit related commitments 238,655 237,151 263,837 264,173

-TOTAL 270,533 263,205 264,173 263,940
+TOTAL 279,050 270,533 263,837 264,173